Complexity Framework For Forbidden Subgraphs I: The Framework: Application to NP-Complete Problems

 The {\sc Vertex Cover} problem is to decide if a graph has a vertex cover of size at most~$k$ for some given integer~$k$.
 The {\sc Independent Set} problem is to decide if a graph has an independent set of size at least~$k$ for some given integer~$k$.
 Note that {\sc Vertex Cover} and {\sc Independent Set} are polynomially equivalent.
+In the following theorem we recover the classification of~\cite{AK92}.

 \begin{theorem} {\sc Vertex Cover} and {\sc Independent Set} are C123-problems. \end{theorem}

 \begin{proof} Both are linear-time solvable for graphs of bounded treewidth~\cite{AP89} so satisfy C1.
 Both are \NP-complete for $2$-connected cubic planar graphs~\cite{Mo01} so satisfy C2.
 They also satisfy C3, as a graph $G$ on $m$ edges has an independent set of size~$k$ if and only if the $2$-subdivision of $G$ has an independent set of size $k+m$~\cite{Po74}. \end{proof}